SDFecht/SOMA/README.md

 SOMA is a novel hybrid evolutionary algorithm inspired by Bacterial Evolutionary Algorithms, Differential Evolution, and Genetic Algorithms.
 It introduces two custom operators — the **Scylla Operator** and the **Charybdis Bacterial Mutation** — inspired by Greek mythology, combined with a differential evolution-like mechanism.

-This repository contains the MATLAB implementation of SOMA and the experiments described in our conference paper.
+This repository contains the MATLAB implementation of SOMA as described in our conference paper.

 ## 🌊 Algorithm Overview